 Since time is of the essence when selecting a property, our proven techniques allow our clients to stay in control of the situation while protecting their financial interests.

-Our staff is currently licensed in Maryland and New York, and we can assist you in any state.
-If you are located in MD or NY, we can represent you as your Buyer’s agent.
+Our staff is currently licensed in Maryland however we can assist you in any state.
+If you are located in MD, we can represent you as your Buyer’s agent.
 If you’re in another state and working with a licensed agent, we can work in co-op with your agent.
 Under this situation, ask your agent if they’d be willing to work with us in a co-op arrangement.
 In past projects, we’ve screened homes, taken virtual tours of homes, developed contract strategies, and helped align services through settlement.
 We typically do 50% of the work.

 If you’re in the market for a rental property, we’ve developed a process to evaluate properties which may suit your needs.
 We’re able to help negotiate lease terms, and we work with landlords to make light changes to properties.
 As real estate investors and property managers, we understand how to foster positive relationships with property owners in order to get the deal done.